mkrul97/JobSeekerAssistant/README.md

    - Add up to 5 tags to specify job types or categories.
    - Add up to 20 websites URLs where job offers should be searched.
    - Save your search details for later use.
-   - Press 'Start' to initiate the job search.
+   - Press 'Find Jobs' to initiate the job search.
    - Wait until the output window displays the results.

 ## Known Issues